The Soccer Mom Blog

 • Use a tablespoon or cookie scoop to portionn out a heaping spoonful of dough.
 Roll dough into a ball and place into the bowl of cinnamon and sugar mixture.

-• Gently roll the dough balls until they are coated in cinnamon sugar, then place onto the prepared baking sheet.
+• Gently roll the dough balls in a small bowl of cinnamon sugar, then place onto the prepared baking sheet.
+If you have time, chill the dough for 30 minutes – 1 hour before baking.

-• Bake for 10 minutes, then remove from oven and allow to cool.
+• Bake at 350ยฐF for 10 minutes, then remove from oven and allow to cool on wire rack.

 Notes